FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     Player 1 with the 🦄 starts the new round and the game continues.

     At the end of round 5 player 1 has 20 rocks, player 2 has 15 rocks and player 3 has 22 rocks.
-Player 3 wins the game.
+Player 3 therefore wins the game.

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>